-a.
+- a.
 Safety awards programs recognize units and individuals that significantly contribute to accident prevention, consequently improving USAREC operations.
-(See DA Pam 385-10 and AR 385-10, for more information on this program.)

-b.
-The objective of this awards program is to promote excellence in mission readiness by accident and hazard reduction.
-An active safety awards program will recognize effective safety programs, integration of RM principles, and foster a sound safety culture.
+(See DA Pam 385-10 and AR 385-10 for more information on this program.) - b.
+This awards program aims to promote excellence in mission readiness by accident and hazard reduction.
+An active safety awards program will recognize effective safety programs, integrate RM principles, and foster a sound safety culture.
 USAREC will recognize organizations and individuals for extraordinary commitment to a command-wide safety focus that demonstrates effective RM integration in operational readiness and mission success.

-4-2.
+3-4.
 Drivers awards